XG418/Automated-Report-Distribution-System/README.md

 Now, it all runs automatically in a few seconds.

 ---
+### What I used
+- openpyxl
+- smtplib
+- os
+- SendGrid API

+---

 ### What It Does
 - **Updates Excel Scorecards** – Pulls data from source files (third-party website) and fills the correct cells automatically.
 - **Sends Updated Reports by Email** – Uses SendGrid’s SMTP to email reports to multiple recipients.